symfony/symfony-docs/http_fundamentals.rst

 The Journey from the Request to the Response
 --------------------------------------------

-Like HTTP itself, the ``Request`` and ``Response`` objects are pretty simple.
+Like HTTP itself, using the ``Request`` and ``Response`` objects is pretty simple.
 The hard part of building an application is writing what comes in between.
 In other words, the real work comes in writing the code that interprets the request information and creates the response.

 Your application probably does many things, like sending emails, handling form submissions, saving things to a database, rendering HTML pages and protecting content with security.
 How can you manage all of this and still keep your code organized and maintainable?

-Symfony was created to solve these problems so that you don't have to.
+Symfony was created to help you with these problems.

 .. index::
     single: Front controller; Origins